Jdavid1204/projects/README.md

    ```

-## Embedded Systems Projects
-### 1. Touch Sensor and LED Control (`touch_sensor_control.c`)
-- **Description**: Implements a real-time touch-sensitive system that dynamically controls LED brightness and color.
-Uses CMSIS-RTOS for multi-threaded operation with event-driven architecture.
-- **Features**:
-  - Reads touch positions and maps them to specific actions.
-  - Adjusts LED brightness incrementally based on touch regions.
-  - Integrates event flags to handle multiple touch states.
-- **Purpose**: Demonstrates multi-threading, event handling, and real-time user interaction.

-### 2. ADC-Based LED Control (`adc_led_control.c`)
-- **Description**: Utilises the ADC to measure voltage levels from two potentiometers (VR1 and VR2) and adjusts LED states accordingly.
-- **Features**:
-  - Calibrates ADC for accurate measurements.
-  - Dynamically changes LED behavior based on real-time voltage inputs.
-  - Implements error handling for invalid input ranges.
-- **Purpose**: Highlights analog-to-digital conversion and real-time signal processing.

-### 3. PWM LED Brightness Control (`pwm_led_brightness.c`)
-- **Description**: Controls the brightness of RGB LEDs using Pulse-Width Modulation (PWM).
-Allows users to toggle between different brightness change rates and patterns.
-- **Features**:
-  - Two modes for brightness adjustment: fast and slow.
-  - Includes an additional LED pattern-switching feature (some functionality may require additional files).
-  - Demonstrates advanced timer usage for precise control.
-- **Purpose**: Demonstrates the use of PWM for efficient LED control and aesthetic pattern creation.

-### 4. Reaction Timer (`reaction_timer.c`)
-- **Description**: A reaction timing system that measures user response time with millisecond precision.
-- **Features**:
-  - Waits for a random delay before triggering a "ready" state.
-  - Records reaction time with hardware timers.
-  - Includes error handling for early button presses.
-- **Purpose**: Demonstrates event-driven programming, state transitions, and timing accuracy.

-## Disclaimer

-- **Missing Files**: Some supporting files (e.g., `rgb.c`, `clock.c`) may not be included in this repository.
-You can replace or replicate these functionalities by creating additional `.c` files or adapting the code to your needs.
-- **Microcontroller Compatibility**: These projects are designed to run on the **FRDM-KL28Z board** using the **Keil µVision** IDE.
-Ensure all dependencies (e.g., CMSIS, board-specific drivers) are correctly set up in your development environment.
-- **Adaptation**: While the provided scripts focus on specific use cases, they can be extended or modified for other microcontrollers or embedded platforms.
+## 🔌 Embedded Systems Projects

+This section showcases real-time embedded system applications developed for the **FRDM-KL28Z microcontroller board** using **Keil µVision** and **CMSIS** libraries.
+Each project demonstrates key concepts in embedded software design, such as multi-threading, analog signal processing, timing, and PWM control.

+---

+### 1️⃣ Touch Sensor and LED Control – `touch_sensor_control.c`

+- 📋 **Description**: Implements a real-time, touch-sensitive system that dynamically controls LED brightness and colour using **CMSIS-RTOS** with an event-driven architecture.
+- ⚙️ **Features**:
+  - Maps touch regions to LED actions.
+  - Incrementally adjusts LED brightness.
+  - Uses event flags to manage multi-touch input states.
+- 🎯 **Purpose**: Demonstrates multi-threading, touch input processing, and real-time event handling.

+---

+### 2️⃣ ADC-Based LED Control – `adc_led_control.c`

+- 📋 **Description**: Utilises the **Analog-to-Digital Converter (ADC)** to measure voltages from two potentiometers and adjust LED states in real time.
+- ⚙️ **Features**:
+  - Accurate ADC calibration.
+  - Dynamic LED behaviour based on voltage input.
+  - Error handling for out-of-range inputs.
+- 🎯 **Purpose**: Highlights analog signal processing and real-time voltage-based control.

+---

+### 3️⃣ PWM LED Brightness Control – `pwm_led_brightness.c`

+- 📋 **Description**: Adjusts the brightness of RGB LEDs using **Pulse-Width Modulation (PWM)**, offering different modes for dynamic lighting effects.
+- ⚙️ **Features**:
+  - Toggle between fast and slow brightness transitions.
+  - LED pattern-switching (may require additional files).
+  - Fine-grained control using timers.
+- 🎯 **Purpose**: Demonstrates efficient LED modulation and advanced timer usage.

+---

+### 4️⃣ Reaction Timer – `reaction_timer.c`

+- 📋 **Description**: A precise reaction timing system that measures user response time using hardware timers.
+- ⚙️ **Features**:
+  - Waits for a random delay before starting.
+  - Measures reaction time to button press with millisecond precision.
+  - Handles invalid early presses with error feedback.
+- 🎯 **Purpose**: Showcases timing accuracy, user interaction, and finite state control logic.

+---

+### ⚠️ Disclaimer

+- 🧩 **Missing Files**: Some dependencies (e.g., `rgb.c`, `clock.c`) may not be included.
+These can be replicated or replaced with custom implementations.
+- 🧠 **Compatibility**: All projects are tailored for the **FRDM-KL28Z** board using **Keil µVision**.
+Ensure proper setup of CMSIS and board-specific drivers.
+- 🔧 **Adaptability**: Projects are modular and can be adapted to other ARM Cortex-M based platforms with minor adjustments.

 ## Weather-APP